vpon-sdk/vpon-sdk.github.io/en/ios/ios-app-privacy-details-en.md

 ---
 According to [App privacy details on the App Store], Apple requires that Developers disclose certain information usage regarding to the App since Decemeber 8, 2020.
 This guideline explains the Vpon SDK's data collection and usage for a reference to answer the question in App Store Connect.

 Please note that this is a general guideline for the data that Vpon SDK might collect.
-The precise data collection and usage will depend on your specific implemenation (e.g. [custome ad request parameters]) of the Vpon SDK.
+The precise data collection and usage will depend on your specific implemenation (e.g. [custom ad request parameters]) of the Vpon SDK.

 # Data Collection And Usage
 ---